The Truth About Pain Science, Exercise, & Movement

 The Obvious Solution

 Although it may be obvious at this point, the solution for treating a majority of injuries, pain, and inflammation is quite simple: teach people to move properly by eliminating their muscle dysfunction and enhancing their body mechanics.
 This requires first and foremost that we analyze, define, and specify exactly what is meant by proper movement.
-Such a complex, yet paramount subject matter, however, is a topic for another article and is in fact what I’m currently writing my book about.
+Such a complex, yet paramount subject matter, however, is a topic for another article and is in fact what I recently wrote in my book, Movement Redefined (see HERE and below).
 That being said, I believe there’s one final element to highlight that many readers may find interesting as it provides additional support for the aforementioned solution based on my own 15+ years of experience in the industry.

 My Own Anecdotal Experience